 For women and men, respectively, a "W" and an "M" are placed in front of the classification designation.

-There are sufficient parking spaces available at each venue.
-These are signposted or accessible by the steward service.
+There are sufficient signposted parking spaces available at each venue.
+Here is an overview of the parking spaces available:

 The UEC European Paracycling Championships will take place on the same course as the Upper Austria Cycling Tour.
 As an inclusion event we are happy about the unique opportunity to bring together the elite from Europe in paracycling exclusively in Upper Austria together with the athletes with amateur or masters license or ÖRV BikeCARD holders.
 More information can be found at www.uactour.at